This guilt-free Spaghetti Squash Pad Thai recipe that tastes so amazing, you’d almost swear it’s the real thing!

 - 1/4 cup green onion chopped

-Preheat oven to 375°F. Cut spaghetti squash in half lengthwise and remove seeds.
+- Preheat oven to 375ยฐF.
+Cut spaghetti squash in half lengthwise and remove seeds.
 Place facedown on a silicone baking mat and bake for 45 minutes.

-Once spaghetti squash is cool enough to handle, use a fork to remove from shell.
+- Once spaghetti squash is cool enough to handle, use a fork to remove from shell.

-In a medium frying pan, brown onion.
+- In a medium frying pan, brown onion.
 (Use your choice of cooking oil; we love coconut oil).
 Once onion slices are caramelized, add 4 eggs to pan and scramble.
 Remove eggs and onion from pan and set aside.

-To the same pan you used to cook eggs and onion, add chopped chicken and stir to heat.
+- To the same pan you used to cook eggs and onion, add chopped chicken and stir to heat.
 This also allows the chicken to absorb some of the juices left in the pan.

-Add spaghetti squash, Pad Thai sauce, eggs, onions and toss to coat evenly.
-Remove from heat and garnish with green onion and chopped cashews.
+- Add spaghetti squash, Pad Thai sauce, eggs, onions and toss to coat evenly.

-Recipe Video
+Video

 We love using spaghetti squash as an ingredient substitute in gluten free cooking!
 It is extremely mild on its own, and absorbs all the flavors of the recipe in which you use it.